Gawain: Histories and romances

-Beginning with the five works of Chrétien de Troyes in the second half of the 12th century, Gawain became a very popular figure in Old French chivalric romances.
-Chrétien features Gawain as a major character and establishes some characteristics that pervade later depictions, including his unparalleled courteousness and his way with women.
-His romances set the pattern often followed in later works in which Gawain serves as an ally to the protagonist and a model of knighthood to whom others are compared.
-However, in Chrétien's later romances, especially Lancelot, le Chevalier de la Charrette (Lancelot, the Knight of the Cart) and Perceval ou le Conte du Graal (Perceval, the Story of the Grail), the eponymous heroes Lancelot and Percival prove morally superior to Gawain, who follows the rules of courtliness to the letter rather than the spirit.
-Chrétien's story of Gawain's cousin Yvain, Yvain ou le Chevalier au Lion (Yvain, the Knight of the Lion), was translated into Middle English as Ywain and Gawain.
-Gawain is also prominent in the continuations of Perceval, in particular the First Continuation and Perlesvaus.
+Beginning with the five works of Chrétien de Troyes in the second half of the 12th century, Gawain became a popular figure in Old French chivalric romances.
+Chrétien features Gawain as a major character and establishes some of his characteristics, such as his unparalleled courtesy and his skill with women, which recur in later depictions.
+Furthermore, these early romances set a pattern in which Gawain serves as an ally of the protagonist, as well as a model of knighthood to whom others are compared.
+In Chrétien's later romances – especially Lancelot, le Chevalier de la Charrette (Lancelot, the Knight of the Cart) and Perceval ou le Conte du Graal (Perceval, the Story of the Grail) – the eponymous heroes Lancelot and Perceval prove morally superior to Gawain, who follows the rules of courtliness to the letter rather than in spirit.
+Chrétien's story of Gawain's cousin Yvain – Yvain ou le Chevalier au Lion (Yvain, the Knight of the Lion) – was translated into Middle English as Ywain and Gawain.
+Gawain is also prominent in the continuations of Perceval, particularly the First Continuation and Perlesvaus.

-An influx of romances written in French appeared in Chrétien's wake.
-While Gawain stands out as the most popular character of all Arthurian knights in the entire genre, their authors characterise him variously.
-In some of these "Gawain romances", such as La Vengeance Raguidel (or Messire Gauvain) and La Mule sans frein (perhaps also written by Chrétien himself), he is the hero.
-In others, such as Meraugis de Portlesguez and Hunbaut, he aids the hero.
-Sometimes he is also the subject of burlesque humor, as in the parody Le Chevalier à l'épée (The Knight with the Sword).
-In the variants of the Bel Inconnu (Fair Unknown) story, he is the father of the hero.
-Mériadeuc, also known as Le Chevalier aux deux épées (The Knight of Two Swords), contrasts the adventures of Gawain with these of the eponymous Mériadeuc, his former squire.
-Another notable squire of Gawain is the also eponymous protagonist of Gliglois.
+An influx of French-language romances appeared following Chrétien's example.
+Despite Gawain's popularity, his characterisation varies greatly between authors.
+In some of these "Gawain romances" – such as La Vengeance Raguidel (or Messire Gauvain) and La Mule sans frein (perhaps written by Chrétien) – Gawain is the hero.
+In others, such as Meraugis de Portlesguez and Hunbaut, Gawain aids the hero.
+Sometimes Gawain is the subject of burlesque humour, as in the parody Le Chevalier à l'épée (The Knight with the Sword).
+In the variants of the Bel Inconnu (Fair Unknown) story, Gawain is the father of the hero.
+The romance Mériadeuc, also known as Le Chevalier aux deux épées (The Knight of Two Swords), contrasts the adventures of Gawain with those of his former squire, the eponymous Mériadeuc.
+Another notable squire of Gawain is the similarly eponymous protagonist of the romance Gliglois.